telerik/xaml-docs/knowledge-base/kb-dataform-comboboxfield-null-selection.md

 ## Solution

-To resolve this, add a `ComboBox` control directly inside of the `Content` of the data field.
+To resolve this, add a `RadComboBox` control directly inside of the `Content` of the data field.

 #### __[XAML]__
 {{region kb-dataform-comboboxfield-null-selection-1}}